ivclab/CondConvContinual/README.md

 bash scripts/{EXP_NAME}/trainval_baseline.sh {GPU_ID} {START_IDX} {END_IDX} {BACKBONE}
 ```

 The {EXP_NAME} should be CIFAR100_20Tasks or ImageNet50_5Tasks, and the {BACKBONE} should be Conv4 or ResNet18.
 If you want to use multi-gpu training, simply assign multiple gpu ids in {GPU_ID}.
-This command will train scratch models for task index range from {START_IDX} to {END_IDX} (inclusive).
+This command will train scratch models for task indices range from {START_IDX} to {END_IDX} (inclusive).
 Examples of using this command can be seen as follows.

 ```
 bash scripts/CIFAR100_20Tasks/trainval_baseline.sh 0,1,2,3 1 20 Conv4